ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * The URI Template MUST be a level 3 template or lower.

-* The URI Template MUST be in absolute form, and MUST include non-empty scheme, authority and path components.
+* The URI Template MUST be in absolute form and MUST include non-empty scheme, authority, and path components.

-* The path component of the URI Template MUST start with a slash "/".
+* The path component of the URI Template MUST start with a slash ("/").

 * All template variables MUST be within the path or query components of the URI.

-* The URI template MUST contain the two variables "target_host" and "target_port" and MAY contain other variables.
+* The URI Template MUST contain the two variables "target_host" and "target_port" and MAY contain other variables.

-* The URI Template MUST NOT contain any non-ASCII unicode characters and MUST only contain ASCII characters in the range 0x21-0x7E inclusive (note that percent-encoding is allowed; see {{Section 2.1 of ?URI=RFC3986}}).
+* The URI Template MUST NOT contain any non-ASCII Unicode characters and MUST only contain ASCII characters in the range 0x21-0x7E inclusive (note that percent-encoding is allowed; see {{Section 2.1 of ?URI=RFC3986}}).